ZMKirgil/COVID-press-conferences/README.md

 ## Data

-The full data and code will be released upon publication.

 The data used in this study consists of various datasets:
 * COVID-19 press conferences corpus,
 * Newsbank corpus and